nanodeath/LockNLoad/README.md

 How to Use
 ----------

-1) Load lnl.js in your application
+1. Load lnl.js in your application
-2) Call LNL.loadJSON(javascript_object) where javascript_object is your configuration
+2. Call LNL.loadConfig(javascript_object) where javascript_object is your configuration
-3) Call LNL.get (aliased to LNL.$) to pull out implementations of objects
+3. Call LNL.get (aliased to LNL.$) to pull out implementations of objects

 Walkthrough example
 -------------------